MediaComem/comem-devmobil/IMAGE-UPLOAD.md

 // Other imports...
 // TODO: import the model and provider.
 The path should be changed depending on where you import them. import { QimgImage } from "../../models/qimg-image";
-import { PictureProvider } from "../../picture/picture.service";
+import { PictureService } from "../../picture/picture.service";

 @Component({
   selector: "page-example",